Start9Labs/documentation/site/source/user-manual/flashing.rst

 After building your device, you need a copy of EmbassyOS.

 * Visit the `latest EmbassyOS release page on Github <https://github.com/Start9Labs/embassy-os/releases/latest>`_ to download an image of EmbassyOS.
+It is `eos.tar.gz`.

 Installing EmbassyOS
 --------------------